 Keep sensitive workflows closer to the business when cost, privacy, latency, or control demands it.

-Package tests, screenshots, known limits, owner maps, launch blockers, and next gates.
+Package tests, screenshots, known limits, owner maps, launch blockers, and next decisions.

 Digital manufacturing